Updated: February 9, 2022

 This led to delays in processing their applications for health insurance.
 A study published in Issues in Information Systems revealed that the largest contributing factor to these problems was the lack of support from the project’s stakeholders.

 To avoid this mistake, the stakeholders of any IT project should clearly communicate their ideas and approaches.
-You should schedule regular meetings with project members across the entire project team structure so they can present the project’s progress and raise any issues or concerns they may have.
+You should schedule regular meetings with project members across the entire project team structure so they can present the project’s progress, estimate project deadlines, and raise any issues or concerns they may have.
 This way, any misunderstanding between the developers and the stakeholders will immediately be detected and fixed.

 4. Ineptness With Technology